 1. PURPOSE OF THE UNIJOBS DATA PROTECTION POLICY

 1.1 The purpose of this Data Protection Policy is to provide for the protection of the rights and privacy of individuals about whom Unijobs processes personal data in accordance with the Data Protection Acts.

-1.2 Unijobs Ltd (the company) is committed to protecting the rights and privacy of individuals in accordance with the Data Protection Acts and acknowledges the rights that these Acts confer on individuals as well as the responsibilities the Acts place on the company’s permanent employees who process personal data in the course of their duties.
+1.2 Unijobs DAC (the company) is committed to protecting the rights and privacy of individuals in accordance with the Data Protection Acts and acknowledges the rights that these Acts confer on individuals as well as the responsibilities the Acts place on the company’s permanent employees who process personal data in the course of their duties.

 2.1 The Data Protection Acts provide for the collection, processing, retention and eventual destruction of personal data in a responsible and secure way thereby avoiding its misuse.

 2.2.1 ‘Personal data’ is data that relates to a living individual who is identifiable either from the data itself or from the data in conjunction with other information held by the Company.

 2.2.2 ‘Personal data’ has a very broad-ranging definition and includes, but is not limited to, a person’s name, physiological, economic, cultural, social identity, pseudonyms, occupation, address etc.

 2.2.3 The Acts differentiate between ‘personal data’ and ‘sensitive personal data’.
 ‘Sensitive personal data’ relates to a person’s racial or ethnic origin; political opinions; religious or philosophical beliefs; physical and mental health; sexual life; criminal convictions, the alleged commission of an offence and trade union membership.

 2.2.4 For the purposes of this Policy, references to ‘personal data’ are deemed to refer to both ‘personal data’ and ‘sensitive personal data’.